mvaisakh/development/3_software/3_1_managed-api-compatibility.md

 includes APIs to be omitted by device implementations.
 In such cases, the APIs MUST still be present and behave in a reasonable way.
 See [section 7](#7_hardware_compatibility) for specific requirements for this scenario.

+## 3.1.1\.
+Android Extensions

+Android includes the support of extending the managed APIs while keeping the same API level version.
+Android device implementations MUST preload the AOSP implementation of both the shared library `ExtShared` and services `ExtServices` with versions higher than or equal to the minimum versions allowed per each API level.
+For example, Android 7.0 device implementations, running API level 24 MUST include at least version 1.